 Which generative AI chatbot should I use?

-If you need to work with confidential, personal, or proprietary information:
+If you need to work with confidential or sensitive information:

-Microsoft Copilot is included in Western’s institutional license with Microsoft.
-When logged in with your Western credentials, any data you input into Copilot receives the same protections as data in Outlook, OneDrive, or other enterprise Microsoft products.
+Microsoft Copilot Chat and M365 Copilot are included in Western's institutional license with Microsoft.
+When logged in with your Western credentials, your data receives enterprise-level protections comparable to Outlook, OneDrive, and other enterprise Microsoft products.

-To reiterate, these protections are only applied if you are logged in using your Western credentials and you are accountable for verifying this before sending confidential, personal, or proprietary information to Microsoft copilot.
+To reiterate, these protections are only applied if you are logged in using your Western credentials and you are accountable for verifying that you're logged in before entering sensitive data.
+You can verify if you are logged into Copilot by looking in the upper right-hand corner of the Copilot page for the green shield icon.

-If your work does NOT involve any confidential, personal, or proprietary information and you want the most capable generative AI model available
+If your work does NOT involve any confidential or sensitive information, you want the most capable generative AI model available:

 Which one is the best?